Check out our GCP walkthrough video to see a summary of this article

 checkpoint as shown below:

-Once the processing is complete, you can analyze the accuracy of your map, including GCPs and checkpoints, by using the Accuracy Report app that is available in our App Market.
+Once the processing is complete, you can analyze the accuracy of your map, including GCPs and checkpoints, by using the Map Processing Report located in Map Details.